 Werner’s career as Cruise Director and Expedition Leader aboard renowned expedition cruise ships has taken him to the Antarctic, the Arctic, the Amazon, the Indian Ocean, South-East Asia and the South Pacific.
 He directed more than one hundred voyages to the Antarctic Peninsula, the Ross and Weddell Sea, and the Sub-Antarctic Islands, as well as expeditions to Greenland, Spitsbergen, Alaska, the Russian and Canadian High Arctic, the North Pole, and through the historic Northwest Passage and Northeast Passage.

 Environmental and Cultural Conservation

 Werner’s intimate working knowledge of environmental management in the Polar Regions made him interact and work with the U.S. Environmental Protection Agency, the U.S. National Science Foundation, the Australian Antarctic Division, the British Antarctic Survey, Antarctica New Zealand, and the German Environmental Protection Agency, to name a few.
-He was also honoured for his valuable contribution he made to the conservation of New Zealand’s natural and historic heritage.
+He was honoured for his valuable contributions to the conservation of New Zealand’s natural and historic heritage.

-Werner was Chairman of IAATO’s Executive Committee, and a member of the prestigious Explorers Club and the British Royal Geographical Society.
-As Senior Advisor he still takes an active role in IAATO and is well versed with the inner workings of the Association.
+Werner was Chairman of IAATO’s Executive Committee.
+Today, as Senior Advisor to IAATO, he still takes an active role in IAATO and is well versed with the inner workings of the Association.